 "In our experience, the more people, the better the match."—Sarah Vanbuskirk, Product Tester

-In its most basic explanation, Exploding Kittens is a game of hot potato.
+In its most basic explanation, Exploding Kittens is a game of hot potato, and it's really easy to learn—which is why our testers gave this a perfect score for setup.
 The objective of the game is not to draw an Exploding Kitten card, which eliminates you immediately from the game.
 Unless, of course, you have a Defuse Card or other game-shifting cards that allow you to pass the card or skip your turn.
 Diffuse cards include laser pointers, kitten yoga, catnip—anything that can distract the kittens.

 This game comes in six different versions, all in various stages of appropriateness.
 So depending on who is attending your get together, you can choose the right one.
-Both the kid-friendly (ages 7 and up) and adult-friendly (ages 30 and up) versions can accommodate 2 to 5 players.
+Both the kid-friendly (ages 7 and up) and adult-friendly (ages 30 and up) versions can accommodate two to five players.

 "Game players who thrive on the luck of the draw, as well as the thrill of thwarting opponents and causing their demise, will thoroughly enjoy Exploding Kittens."—Danielle Centoni, Product Tester